Birth of Canada Road Trip (May 2026)

 1–3 May 2026: Montréal

 Over the weekend of 1–3 May some friends and I met in Montréal for a three-day convention.
-To help justify the long flight there, I proposed we extend our visit with a history-oriented road trip of central Canada.
-The Quebec City–Ottawa–Kingston corridor is the one bit of Canada with interesting places to visit only a few hours drive apart, so I hoped for a similar experience to the history road trips we’ve done in Europe.
+To help justify the long flight, I proposed we extend our visit with a history-oriented road trip of central Canada.
+The Quebec City–Ottawa–Kingston corridor is the one region of Canada with interesting bits only a few hours drive apart, so I hoped this would be a similar experience to the history road trips we’ve done in Europe.

 Click an image to enlarge.
 From left: Gene checking out captured Crimean War cannons in MacDonald Square; Russian Double Eagle insignia; Rue Cathcart.